slest003/3Dprint-Files/Batarang/README.md

 Preliminary models of the Batarang.
-For now it's just a half on a plane.